 - Medicare Part A is also known as hospital insurance.
 It covers inpatient care, skilled nursing facility care, home health visits, and hospice care.

 - Medicare Part C is also called Medicare Advantage.
-These plans are sold by private insurance companies and bundle your doctors visits, hospitalizations, and prescription medication under one plan.
+These plans are sold by private insurance companies and bundle your doctor visits, hospitalizations, and (often) prescription medication under one plan.3

-- Medicare Part D plans are for prescription drug coverage to pay for needed medications.
+- Medicare Part D plans offer prescription drug coverage that helps pay for needed medications.4

-In addition, there are Medicare Supplement plans that help cover out-of-pocket expenses such as deductibles and coinsurance.
+In addition, there are Medicare Supplement plans that may help cover out-of-pocket expenses like deductibles and coinsurance.

 It’s easy to get confused.
 Fortunately, HealthMarkets can help untangle the complexities.

-Start shopping online now to save money and enroll in the best plan for you.
+Start shopping online now and find the best plan for you.